stateful/vscode-runme/README.md

 ## Elevated Notebook Experience

 Code blocks with `sh` or `bash` designators will result in executable notebook cells.
+Please note that you might have to look at the raw markdown to see the different attributes.

     ```sh
     ls -al #some executable command here